 Permanent water camps offer game-viewing by boat in the deep channels of the Okavango Delta and game walks on its islands.

-The permanent water camps of the Okavango are in the north-west and central part of the Okavango Delta.
+The permanent water camps of the Okavango Delta are in the north-west and central part of the Okavango Delta.
 These camps are typically close to deep channels running through the delta.
 Here watery game viewing is predominantly by motorboat.
+(As it's often too deep for mokoros to pole.)
 Plus game walks on the delta’s islands with an experienced, armed guide.

-These permanent water camps offer a completely different safari experience.
-However game-viewing tends not to be as varied, given this predominance of water.
+These permanent water camps offer a completely different safari experience to the more land-orientated camps.
+Game-viewing tends not to be as varied, given this predominance of water.
 But this is offset by the superb birding in these areas and the stunning watery landscapes.

 We arrange trips to more than 100+ destinations throughout the African continent.